NEXT STEPS AFTER GRADUATION: INTERNATIONAL GRADUATE STUDENTS

 If you are on implied status (e.g. you have applied to extend your study permit prior to its expiry date), you can submit the post-graduation work permit application and may continue to remain in Canada while waiting for a decision to be made on your applications.

 If you were eligible to work in your final term, you may continue to work on implied status up to 20 hours per week until you receive your credential completion letter.
-Once you have received your credential completion letter, you must stop working immediately.
+Once you have received your credential completion letter, you must stop working immediately and can't resume working until you receive your post-graduation work permit.

 How can I apply for my post-graduation work permit within Canada?